trailofbits/empirehacking.nyc/about.md

 ### Host a Meetup

 We're always looking for new locations to host our meetups.
-Contact us by [email](mailto:dan@trailofbits.com) or [Slack](https://empireslacking.herokuapp.com) if you're interested in hosting one.
+[Contact us](empirehacking@trailofbits.com) if you're interested in hosting one.
 Hosts can pitch their company at the start of the meetup, are listed on our [sponsors](https://www.meetup.com/Empire-Hacking/sponsors/) page, and receive a [framed print](https://www.instagram.com/p/BIaUEJ5Alij/) of our logo as a thank you.

 We recommend your space have the following for a successful meetup: